wd-ayesha/artistry-junction-client/README.md

 * Dark/light theme toggle from Daisy UI

+* jwt token is an excellent feature used for security purpose.

 * Mongodb database is excellent for storing dynamic data.

 * context API is an important feature in my project.
 It helps me to access data in multiple components.